Top 10 Traditional Foods to Serve During Isra’ and Mi’raj Night

 TOP 8: Harees

-Harees, Top 10 Traditional Foods To Serve During Isra' And Mi'Raj Night
+Harees, Top 10 Traditional Foods to Serve During Isra' and Mi'raj Night

 Image Source: Taste Recipes